rondlite/reaction-docs/website/versioned_docs/version-1.14.0/developer-faq.md

 ### I want to use XYZ payment/shipping provider.
 How can I do this?

-Reaction features a couple of built-in payment providers:  Stripe.
+demand features a couple of built-in payment providers:  Stripe.
 As far as shipping is concerned, we've these out-of-the-box plugins: ShippingRates and [Shippo](https://goshippo.com/).

 When implementing your own shop you may encounter situations where you need to bring your own solutions into the game.
-Because this is such a common use case, Reaction's answer to this question is built upon two pillars: The _plugin concept_ and the _internal development payment/shipping APIs_.
+Because this is such a common use case, demand's answer to this question is built upon two pillars: The _plugin concept_ and the _internal development payment/shipping APIs_.
 If you're interested in learning more, head over to our [tutorial](creating-a-payment-provider.md) that teaches how to implement an exemplary payment provider plugin.

 ## More

 ### I have another question.
 Where's the best place to ask it?

-You can post questions in Gitter chat about [Installation](https://gitter.im/reactioncommerce/installation), [Deployment](https://gitter.im/reactioncommerce/deployment), [general Reaction](https://gitter.im/reactioncommerce/deployment) topics and [Architecture](https://gitter.im/reactioncommerce/architecture).
+You can post questions in Gitter chat about [Installation](https://gitter.im/demandcluster/installation), [Deployment](https://gitter.im/demandcluster/deployment), [general demand](https://gitter.im/demandcluster/deployment) topics and [Architecture](https://gitter.im/demandcluster/architecture).
 You can also post questions in the [Forums](https://forums.demandcluster.com/).

 Want more help?
 You can also ask a question live during our Community Calls.
 Here's the past [agendas](https://docs.google.com/document/d/1PwenrammgQJpQfFoUUJZ96i_JJYCM_4glAjB1_ZzgwA/edit) and a form to [submit questions](https://docs.google.com/forms/d/e/1FAIpQLSfsNNH1W4bP7k4Gkl1JYF4vCEwQcHE9X3OIFfTH2TNwD7dN4Q/viewform).